-Option Action Font Color Click on the drop-down arrow and select the color in which to display the text in the Kanban lane and sub lane headings.
-If the color you require is not shown, click on the Other button and either select from a wider range of standard colors or define a custom color.
-Line Color Click on the drop-down arrow and select the color in which to display lane borders.
+Option Action Line Color Click on the drop-down arrow and select the color in which to display lane borders.
 This color does not apply to sub lane borders, which are automatically set to a pale or dark color to contrast with the lane fill color.
-If the color you require is not shown, click on the Other button and either select from a wider range of standard colors or define a custom color.
+If the color you require is not shown, click on the More colors button and either select from a wider range of standard colors or define a custom color.
 The border style is automatically set to the 'chiseled' effect to give the appearance of 3D blocks on a background, the color of the background being the line color.
 The effect is more obvious if you set the line to a pale color and not black.
+Font Color Click on the drop-down arrow and select the color in which to display the text in the Kanban lane and sub lane headings.
+If the color you require is not shown, click on the More Colors button and either select from a wider range of standard colors or define a custom color.
 A Click on this button to display the 'Font' dialog, through which you define the font and the style, size and effects of the text in the Kanban lane and sub lane headings.
 If you also change the text color here, it overrides the setting of the 'Font Color' field.
 Title Color Click on the drop-down arrow and select the color to use across the lane heading cells (separate from the fill colors you can apply individually to each of the lanes themselves).
-If the color you require is not shown, click on the Other button and either select from a wider range of standard colors or define a custom color.
+If the color you require is not shown, click on the More Colors button and either select from a wider range of standard colors or define a custom color.
 Overfilled Color Click on the drop-down arrow and select the color with which to fill a lane heading cell if the lane contains more than the maximum number of elements.
 You set the maximum number of elements when you define the lanes to work with, in the 'Lanes' page.
-If the color you require is not shown, click on the Other button and either select from a wider range of standard colors or define a custom color.
+If the color you require is not shown, click on the More colors button and either select from a wider range of standard colors or define a custom color.
 Underfill Color Click on the drop-down arrow and select the color with which to fill a lane heading cell if the column contains fewer than the maximum number of elements, in other words there is available capacity.
 You set the maximum number of elements when you define the lanes to work with, in the 'Lanes' page.
-If the color you require is not shown, click on the Other button and either select from a wider range of standard colors or define a custom color.
-Line Width Click on the drop-down arrow and select the line width of the Kanban lane borders - either 1 (thinnest), 2 or 3 (thickest).
-Vertical Spacing Set this to 'Small', 'Medium' or 'Large' to define the degree of vertical separation between elements in a Kanban lane.
-Hide Names Select this checkbox to hide the lane names and the column heading cells.
-Bold Font Select this checkbox to display the lane headings in bold (if their font definition does not already set them to bold).
+If the color you require is not shown, click on the More Colors button and either select from a wider range of standard colors or define a custom color.